ZerxysZ/image-manipulation/README.md

-image manipulator created by ZerxysZ.
-(This is for a class assignment :D)
+image manipulator created by ZerxysZ. (this is for a class assignment :D)